 This is an older styled retaining wall that is hand built using locally acquired stones from Mt Cootha and is reinforced behind it with steel and concrete.

-Rendered Block Wall and Timber or Aluminium slats.
+Rendered Block Wall and Timber slats.

 Rendered block walls with columns and timber slat inserts.
 A lot of work in this type of wall but the result is worth waiting for as Quality Takes Time.
 This is a combination of a free standing retaining wall and just the wall itself built in 2012 Tingalpa.